Mutually Exclusive & Independent Events

 Mutually Exclusive Events

 Two events A and B are said to be mutually exclusive if it is not possible that both of them occur at the same time.
 For example, consider the toss of a coin.
 Let A be the event that the coin lands on heads and B be the event that the coin lands on tails.
 It follows that, in a single fair coin toss, events A and B are mutually exclusive.
 Mutual exclusivity can be shown on a Venn diagram (learn about Venn Diagrams).
+This Venn diagram shows two mutually exclusive events A and B.

 It is not possible for events A and B to occur at the same time.